The Importance of Preventative Dental Care

 3. Get your teeth professionally cleaned.

-4. Eat well.
+4. Eat a healthy diet.

 Don’t Ignore Your Teeth!

-Here are some things to expect during a preventative dental care appointment:
+Here’s what to expect during a preventative dental care appointment:

 • Professional dental cleaning

-• A thorough discussion on oral hygiene and some oral care tips
+• A thorough discussion on oral hygiene

-• X-rays and other oral exams
+• X-rays and other exams

 • Fluoride treatment